i-ter/Bone-Marrow-Simulation/README.md

 This project simulates the behavior and interactions of hematopoietic cells in the bone marrow of a mouse.
 Key features include:

-- Cell motility: Cells move throughout the 2D bone marrow space
+- Cell motility: Cells move throughout in Euclidean space
 - Volume exclusion: Inter-cell collisions modeled via Hookean (spring) potentials
 - Full hematopoietic lineage: Realistic modeling of division along the complete hematopoietic lineage tree
 - Cell exit and death: Cells can leave the marrow through blood vessels or die, reflecting physiological turnover